 The Dirty Lines soundtrack includes music by Blondie, Spandau Ballet and Cyndi Lauper.
-This info article contains spoilers for Pieter Bart Korthuis’ Netflix series.
+This info article contains spoilers and song details for Pieter Bart Korthuis’ Netflix series.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Dirty Lines stars Joy Delima as Marly, a college student who works for a sex line company in 1989 Amsterdam.
 Minne Koole co-stars as Frank, an entrepreneur who founds TeleDutch with his brother, Ramon (Chris Peters).
 The storyline follows Marly as she evolves from a timid girl into a confident young woman.
 Composer Alexander Reumers (Niet Schieten) scored the dramedy series; music supervisor Lynn Fainchtein (Roma) organized the 80s-era needle-drops.
 Here’s every song in Dirty Lines.